Students sue Yale University, alleging discrimination against students with mental health disabilities | KRDO

 According to the university’s website, the school reserves the right to withdraw students for medical reasons when it determines that “because of a medical condition, the student is a danger to self or others, the student has seriously disrupted others in the student’s residential or academic communities, or the student has refused to cooperate with efforts deemed necessary by Yale Health and the dean of Yale College to make such determinations.
 Each case is assessed individually based on all relevant factors, including, but not limited to, the level of risk presented and the availability of reasonable modifications.”

-Yale’s president released a statement earlier this month claiming Yale had been reviewing its withdrawal polices since September.
-The statement followed a Washington Post article detailing similar allegations from students and alumni.
+Yale’s review of withdrawal polices in recent months, followed a Washington Post article detailing similar allegations from students and alumni.

-Two Yale officials wrote an op-ed published by The Washington Post in response to the article, saying in part they were “disappointed to read” the article but noted that confidentiality prevents the school from commenting on specific cases.
-The op-ed claimed that continued enrollment is not always the best option for the mentally ill, and noted that in recent years, over 90% of students who applied for reinstatement were successful on their first attempt.
+Two Yale officials were “disappointed to read” the story, they wrote in response to it in a Washington Post op-ed, noting confidentiality prevents the school from commenting on specific cases.
+Continued enrollment is not always the best option for the mentally ill, and in recent years, over 90% of students who applied for reinstatement were successful on their first attempt, their op-ed claimed.

 The-CNN-Wire